captainbrosset/patrickbrosset.com/content/index.md

 ---
 ## Hi!

-My name is Patrick, I am a DevTools engineer at Microsoft working on Edge, previously at Mozilla.
+My name is Patrick, I am a PM at Microsoft working on Edge, previously at Mozilla.
 I have about 20 years of experience with the web.
 I like <a href="lab">creating</a> things with web technologies and sometimes <a href="articles">write</a> about those things here.

 <div class="demo">
     <style>